 Dual Enrollment Academies

 The first Dual Enrollment Academy in Medical Science (DEMSA) was established in 2005 followed by Engineering Academy (DEEA) in 2006.
-The Computer Science Academy (DECSA) was created in 2010.
-In Fall 2012 South Texas College will launch two new academies one in Criminal Justice (DECJA) and one in the work force area called School to Career Academy (SCADE) in the Welding field.
+Since then, the Computer Science Academy (DECSA) was created in 2010, along with the Criminal Justice (DECJA) and School to Career Academy (SCADE) in 2012.
+In Fall 2017, South Texas College will launch its sixth program, the Dual Enrollment Business Administration Academy.

 What is the Dual Enrollment Academy Program?